MyPost/component-clinic/README.md

 ## Crash Driven Development

-In complex systems, if your initialization becomes your recovery, then you can start you system in a crashed state, and let them recover.
+In complex systems, if initialization becomes recovery, then you can start your system in a crashed state, and let it recover.
 This has the advantage of only requiring a piece of code for recovery, and no extra initialization routine required.